 Is Clarity or Cut or Carat more important than others?

 What’s the order of importance for the 4Cs in any diamond?

-Do you want your diamond to appear a bit yellowish?
-Of course not.
-While I always recommend to get the best colorless grade, I don’t mean to get a D or E, your naked eye will most probably not detect the difference, so always look for something good for the price, and yet colorless or near colorless, check this image (or see our diamonds colors grade chart which shows real diamonds images)
+Now, If you don’t want your diamond to appear a bit yellowish, then we always recommend getting the best colorless/near colorless grade, we don’t mean to get a D or E, your naked eye will most probably not detect the difference, so always look for something good for the price, and yet colorless or near-colorless, check this image (or see our diamonds color grade chart which shows real diamonds images)

 Do you see?
-Getting Choosing between G or H, or between I o J doesn’t make any noticeable difference!
-But if you want to choose between F or G, I highly recommend that you read my article on How Diamonds Are Priced?
+Choosing between G or H, or between I or J doesn’t make any noticeable difference!
+But if you want to choose between F or G, we highly recommend that you read our article on How Diamonds Are Priced?

 So you guessed it, Diamond Color comes second in order of importance for any diamond.

 We believe you’ve been thinking about this since you started reading this article, when comes the carat!?
 It’s the most important thing in any diamond!
 Why is there no mention of it until now?